 DIY Roman Shades

-There are lots of good tutorials for out there for both sew and no-sew roman shades.
+There are several good tutorials for out there to teach you how to make your own roman shades.
+You can find tutorials for two types of roman shades; sew and no-sew fabric roman shades.
 I don’t want to reinvent the wheel. so I’m going to share my favorites with you.
 They fall into two types, using mini-blinds as the base and using tension rods.
 I didn’t invent these, so I won’t pretend.
 I just want to give you options for getting roman shades for less!

 Beginner No Sew Shades Using Blinds as the Base